Algorithm LogbookAlgorithm Logbook

 ๐Ÿ’ก Intuition

-Fibonacci has a natural recursive structure: each value depends on the two before it.
-The naive recursive solution directly mirrors the mathematical definition.
-However, this creates a binary tree of calls where many subproblems are computed repeatedly (e.g., fib(3) is computed multiple times when calculating fib(6)).
-This is a classic example of overlapping subproblems.
+Fibonacci has a natural recursive structure: each value depends on the two preceding it.
+The naive recursive solution mirrors the mathematical definition, but creates a binary tree of calls with many overlapping subproblems (e.g., F(3)F(3) is computed multiple times for F(6)F(6)).

 ๐Ÿ”ง Approach